topcat101/AWS-Projects/Multi-Account Security & Compliance with AWS Organizations/readme.md

 - Then I can go into ABAC (Attribute-Based Access Control) with tags for dynamic permissions
 - Assign permission sets at OU level, so new accounts inherit access automatically

-### AWS Config

-- Enable organization-wide Config rules to track compliance.
-- Ensure all S3 buckets have encryption, all IAM users have MFA enabled, and CloudTrail is enabled in every account.
-- Ensure every user has MFA enabled.
-- Deploy Conformance packs (CIS AWS foundations, PCI-DSS)
-- Write Custom Config rules with lambda (EC2 instance must have specific tags)
-- Demonstrate auto remediation (IF encryption is disabled -> re-enable automatically)

 ### IAM Access Analyser